 Each year the Support Committee for the Alabama National Cemetery plans and coordinated the ceremony to lay live balsam wreaths on each and every grave.
 With fund raising support from the Blue Star Salute Foundation and other charitable organizations; and logistics support from the Civil Air Patrol, WAA has become the largest event of the year at ALNC.

 WAA is a national program which has spread across the country.
 It is a way to show a united front all across the United States of America as we Remember the Fallen, Honor those who serve, and Teach our children the value of freedom.
 The holiday wreaths symbolize honor to those who have served and are serving in the armed forces of our great nation, and to their families who endure sacrifices everyday on our behalf.
 As the wreaths are laid, all volunteers are reminded that those resting in the hallowed ground of ALNC were real Americans with families, mothers and fathers, sons and daughters, brothers and sisters, aunts and uncles.

 This year's cermony program will be updated below and on our Facebook page approximately 4 weeks prior to the ceremony.

 Special Notice for 2020: The public Wreaths Across America Ceremony (WAA) scheduled for Saturday December 19, 2020 at 11:00 am at the Alabama National Cemetery has been canceled due to Covid 19 restrictions.
-We are however, currently developing a plan to lay all wreaths on alternate dates and times, in compliance with CDC and local guidelines.
-Please visit this site and/or our Facebook page for updates.
+We have, however, developed a plan to lay all wreaths on alternate dates and times, in compliance with CDC and local guidelines.
+Please visit our blog post dated 11/23/20 and/or our Facebook page for the latest update.
 We will also conduct a participants only ceremony which will be videoed and shared via social media.
 During this challenging year, more than ever, the presence of wreaths will have a special meaning of support, so please consider sponsoring a wreath.

 Wreaths Across America at the Alabama National Cemetery